TH3Eimis/TH3Eimis.github.io/projects/EcoChef.md

 An Android app designed to reduce food waste by allowing users to select ingredients or dietary requirements to find relevant recipes.

 **Key Features:**
-- **Ingredient Selection:** Designed and developed an Android application using Kotlin and Java to reduce food waste by enabling users to select ingredients or dietary preferences and find relevant recipes.
+- **Ingredient Selection:** Enabled users to select ingredients they have on hand to find relevant recipes, reducing food waste.
 [Figure 1]
-- **Recipe Scraping:** Implemented a scraping mechanism to extract recipes from the BBC Foods website based on user-selected ingredients and dietary restrictions.
+- **Preference Selection:** A feature allowing users to set dietary preferences and restrictions for personalized recipe recommendations.
 [Figure 2]
+- **Recipe Scraping:** Implemented a scraping mechanism to extract recipes from the BBC Foods website based on user selections.
+[Figure 3]
+- **Interactive/Appealing UI:** Set up an interactive and appealing UI to enhance user experience, user retention and engagement.
+[Figure 4]
 - **Extensive Testing:** Conducted extensive testing to ensure app functionality and performance.

 **Technologies Used:**